The Lemniscate of Bernoulli, Without Formulas

-\textit{Polynomial lemniscate with foci $F_1$, $F_2$, \dots, $F_n$} is a locus of the points $X$ with prescribed constant value of the product of distances from $X$ to the foci.
-A root of degree $n$ from this value is called a \textit{radius} of lemniscate.
-Lemniscate is algebraic curve of degree (at most) $2n$.
-You can see the family of lemniscate with three foci on the figure \ref{Petrunin3points}.
+\emph{A polynomial lemniscate with foci $F_1$, $F_2$, \dots, $F_n$} is a locus of points $X$ such that the product of distances from $X$ to the foci is constant ($\displaystyle\prod_{i=1,...,n}|F_iX|=const$).
+The $n$-th root of this value is called the \emph{radius} of the lemniscate.
+It is clear, that lemniscate is an algebraic curve of degree (at most) $2n$.
+You can see a family of lemniscates with three foci in Figure~\ref{fig:Petrunin3points}.